Large phonon time-of-flight fluctuations in expanding flat condensates of cold fermi gases: Conclusions

 \section{Conclusions}

 The aim of this paper has been to see if the collapse in density of a trapped condensate of ultracold fermi atoms on releasing the trap is sufficient to give observable quantum fluctuations in phonon times-of-flight (TOF) as a result of quantum fluctuations of the sound-cone.
-We had shown earlier \cite{Lee3} that, for a static trapped condensate, the fluctuations were too small to be seen but, with the decrease in density that releasing the trap permits, the fluctuations could grow to observable size.
+We had shown earlier \cite{Lee3} that, for a static trapped condensate, the fluctuations were too small to be seen but, with the decrease in density that releasing the trap permits, together with reducing the dimensionality of the condensate, the fluctuations could grow to observable size.

-It is clear that there are many caveats with our idealised model of a pancake $^6Li$ condensate controlled by a narrow resonance, in which we ignore edge effects and have difficulty in maintaining two-dimensionality.
-Nonetheless, accepting it as it stands we see that, with currently accessible experimental parameters~\cite{ries}, releasing the trap can give two orders of magnitude enhancement on the hitherto unobservable static TOF fluctuations.
+It is clear that there are many caveats with our idealised model of a pancake $^6Li$ condensate controlled by a narrow resonance {in an optical trap}, in which we ignore edge effects and have difficulty in maintaining two-dimensionality.
+Also, any finite temperature effects in the experiment will bring in thermal fluctuations that potentially will blur the signals although we hope that the rapid expansion gives mitigating cooling. {We stress again that we are not interested in fluctuations of the metric {\it per se}, but only in purely quantum fluctuations for reasons given in the introductory section.} Accepting the model as it stands we see that, with currently accessible experimental parameters~\cite{ries}, releasing the trap can give two orders of magnitude enhancement on the hitherto unobservable static TOF fluctuations.
 This makes intrinsically quantum mechanical TOF fluctuations potentially measurable~\cite{joseph} with a signal to noise ratio greater than unity and the possibility of even more visible fluctuations with larger and thinner condensates.

 {\it Acknowledgements.---}This work was supported in part by the Ministry of Science and Technology, Taiwan.